Vehicle registration plates of Hungary: Early times, World Wars and the Rákosi era: 1901–1958

 The first registration plates were handed out in 1901, when Hungary was part of the Austro-Hungarian Empire.
 This contained numbers only and just a couple of hundred vehicles were registered until 1910.

 In 1910 a new system was introduced which divided the country into 15 districts.
 Regional codes were followed by numbers on the plates.
 Owing to the larger number of vehicles, from 1922, plates also included the year of issue next to the regional code.
 The same regional system was maintained until 1933, even though the territory of Hungary was significantly reduced after the Treaty of Trianon.

 In 1933 the regional system was changed to a two letter - three number format.
 Front plates were rectangle, rear plates were square shaped.
 In the 1940s, in and shortly after the years of the World War II the format was temporarily changed to one letter - four number.
 From 1948 the previous two letter - three number format returned.
 In the years of the harsh communism there were only a few private cars, most of the vehicles were owned by the state, there was no need of expanding the number of characters.

 Socialist era: 1958–1990

-From 1958 citizens were allowed to buy a vehicle for private purposes, the format was changed to two letter and four number, with short dashes between them (eg.: AB·12·34).
+From 1958 citizens were allowed to buy a vehicle for private purposes, the format was changed to two letter and four number, with short dashes between them (e.g.: AB·12·34).
 The letters were in connection with the type/nature/owner of the vehicle.
 Standard plates had black characters on white background, commercial vehicles had so called "inverse" plates, white characters on black background.
 Diplomatic plates had blue background (just as nowadays).